Colonel William Donald Sinclair – January 7, 2026

 The Air Force’s rising star, combat proven aviator, and tremendous Staff Officer, Major Sinclair was on the move again in July of 1960.
 This time, he and Barbara moved to Maxwell Air Force Base, Alabama where Bill attended the United States Air University Command and Staff College in-residence, intended only for the very brightest and small percentage of upwardly mobile officers destined to serve our country as high-ranking Air Force senior leaders.

 His follow-on assignment was to stay at Maxwell Air Force Base as an instructor for the prestigious United States Air Force Squadron Officer School.
 Major Sinclair rapidly ascended from instructor to the Chief of Squadron Officer School Operations.
-He was quickly promoted to the rank of Lt Colonel for his superior performance.
-At Maxwell AFB, Barbara served as well by mentoring young officers’ wives, hosting school functions, and comported herself admirably.
+He was quickly promoted to the rank of Lt Colonel as a result his superior career performance.
+At Maxwell AFB, Barbara served as well by mentoring young officers’ wives, hosting school functions, and comporting herself admirably.
 During Bill’s 1962 annual Officer Effectiveness Report, his commanding general officer said, “Colonel Sinclair and his wife have acted as an effective team in support of school sponsored activities.
 Both are poised and adept socially.
 I would fight to get this officer assigned to my division.
 His strengths include loyalty, enthusiasm, bearing, and ability to motivate.”
 In addition to his superb performance at Air University, Bill also excelled by exceeding Air Force minimum flight requirements as pilot in-command of hundreds and hundreds of Lockheed T-33 Shooting Star hours.

 From the Spring of 1964 to the Spring of 1967, the highly acclaimed Sinclair couple were on the move again, this time to the United States Embassy in Tokyo, Japan.
 Bill would occupy a position in the Joint United States Military Assistance Advisory Group (MAAG) where he advised and assisted the Japanese Air Self-Defense forces on operational matters, including air defense, tactical and support operations.
 He assisted United States industry representatives and officials at the Japan Defense Agency and the United States Embassy on military assistance matters.
 All the while, the excellent aviator, Lt Colonel Sinclair, maintained expert proficiency in the Lockheed F-104 Star Fighter and served as the Chief of the Flight Safety program for MAAG and US Embassy air crews.